andrew/ultimate-awesome/README.md

 - [awesome-research](https://github.com/derikon/awesome-research) - 📚 A curated list of research related topics.
 - [Awesome-ReVanced](https://github.com/Jman-Github/Awesome-ReVanced) - A curated list of all ReVanced resources, patches and projects!.
 - [quora](https://github.com/learn-anything/quora) - Awesome Quora Topics.
+- [awesome-world-models](https://github.com/leofan90/awesome-world-models) - A comprehensive list of papers for the definition of World Models and using World Models for General Video Generation, Embodied AI, and Autonomous Driving, including papers, codes, and related websites.
 - [awesome](https://github.com/LIT-Protocol/awesome) - A collection of projects using Lit Protocol.
 Add yours and get more visibility for your project! .
 - [awesome-lost-and-found](https://github.com/mikemybytes/awesome-lost-and-found) - A personal list of useful software engineering resources.
 - [Fuchsia-Guide](https://github.com/mikeroyal/Fuchsia-Guide) - Fuchsia Guide.